Infer-and-widen, or not?: Introduction

 \subsection{Other approaches for valid selective inference}

 Not all approaches that yield unconditional guarantees of the form \eqref{eq:unconditional_coverage} fall into the infer-and-widen framework.
 Some methods produce \textit{asymmetric} confidence intervals around the biased point estimate: for instance, \citet{benjamini_confidence_2019} and \citet{fuentes_confidence_2018} construct an asymmetric Bonferroni correction that accounts for the direction of the bias.
-More recently, \citet{zrnic_flexible_2024} extend the local simultaneous approach of \citet{zrnic_locally_2024} by additionally adapting the correction to the specific selection algorithm.
-The hybrid approaches of~\cite{andrews_inference_2019} and \cite{mccloskey_hybrid_2024} apportion a fraction of the Type 1 error budget to rule out unlikely selection events, and then construct a conditionally-valid confidence interval on the likely hypotheses; note that this only guarantees unconditional coverage~\cref{eq:unconditional_coverage}.
+More recently, \citet{zrnic_flexible_2025} extend the local simultaneous approach of \citet{zrnic_locally_2024} by additionally adapting the correction to the specific selection algorithm.
+The hybrid approaches of~\cite{andrews_inference_2024} and \cite{mccloskey_hybrid_2024} apportion a fraction of the Type 1 error budget to rule out unlikely selection events, and then construct a conditionally-valid confidence interval on the likely hypotheses; note that this only guarantees unconditional coverage, \cref{eq:unconditional_coverage}.
+Lastly, there is a line of empirical Bayes work whose intervals are centered at shrinkage estimators which, while likely biased, improve upon the non-selective estimator \citep{hwang_empirical_2013}.

 Furthermore, a number of methods yield coverage guarantees conditional on the selection event, i.e., \eqref{eq:conditional_coverage}.
 Some methods do this by obtaining independent training and test sets; then, the training set can be used to define the target of inference, and the test set to conduct inference on this target.
 Because the two sets are independent, we can conduct inference using the test set \emph{as though the target of inference were fixed}, despite the fact that it is actually a function of the training data.
 Sample splitting, applicable in the setting of independent and identically distributed observations, provides one approach to obtain independent training and test sets \citep{cox_note_1975}.
 More recent \emph{data thinning} proposals generalize the idea of sample splitting, and can be applied when only a single observation is available \citep{rasines_splitting_2023, neufeld_data_2024, dharamshi_generalized_2024}.